Belmont Regional Park

 Belmont Regional Park is a regional park located between Lower Hutt and Porirua, in the Wellington Region at the southern end of New Zealand's North Island.
 It is administered by Wellington Regional Council.

-The park is the largest regional park in the Wellington region.
-It was the first park in New Zealand to include land for recreation, conservation and farming.
+It was the first park in New Zealand to include land for recreation, conservation, and farming.

 Geography

 The park covers about 15 km from Wellington Harbour to Haywards and 10 km to Porirua.

 It contains farm land, native bush, and peaks up to 456 m (Belmont Trig).

-The hills were originally covered in rimu and northern rata, over a canopy of tawa and hinau.
+The hills were originally covered in rimu and northern rātā, over a canopy of tawa and hinau.
 Some pockets of native forest have remained, particularly around Korokoro Valley, which has been used for water collection.

 History

-19th century - 1986
+19th century – 1986

 European settlers took private ownership of the area in the late 18th century, clearing the dense bush for farmland.
 The New Zealand Government purchased some of the land for water during the early 19th century.

+The first two concrete gravity dams in New Zealand were built on the Korokoro Stream in 1903 and 1904.
+Designed by engineer Samuel Jickell they were the Korokoro Dam, a dam to supply water for Petone, and a dam for the Wellington Woollen Mill Manufacturing Company.

 The New Zealand Army also purchased land for ammunition magazines during the World War II, to store munitions used in the Pacific Ocean theatre.

-1986 - 2016
+1986–2016

 The park was established in 1986, under the name Waitangirua Farm.
 It was renamed Belmont Regional Park in 1989, becoming the first park in New Zealand to combine land for recreation, conservation and farming.

 Landcorp took ownership of part of the park from June 1986 to June 2016, which it used to run a sheep and beef breeding farm.
 Landcorp attempted to sell a third of the park to private farmers in 2005.
 After a local campaign against the sale, the New Zealand Government, Wellington Regional Council and Porirua City Council intervened to buy the land instead.

-2016 - 2020
+2016–2020

 When Landcorp's lease ended in June 2016, part of the land was allowed to revert to native vegetation.
 The remainder was opened to commercial farming licenses.

 The construction of Transmission Gully between 2016 and 2022 further reduced the available grazing area in the park.
+The company in charge of building Transmission Gully was convicted and fined for discharging sentiment into streams in Belmont Regional Park over a month-long early 2019, with sentencing occurring in 2020.

 A body was discovered next to a burnt car in the park in February 2016.
 A helicopter with specialist thermal gear was used to find a missing beagle in the park in April 2018.
 In August 2018, children found an explosive shell in the regional park that appeared to be from World War II.

-The company in charge of building Transmission Gully was convicted and fined for discharging sentiment into streams in Belmont Regional Park over a month-long early 2019, with sentencing occurring in 2020.